andreinadaban/woo-simple-wishlist/readme.md

 - PHP 7.3 or greater
 - MySQL 5.6 or greater or MariaDB 10.0 or greater

+Tested up to WordPress 5.2.4 and WooCommerce 3.7.1.

 ## Usage

 Out of the box, the plugin provides an add to wishlist and a remove from wishlist button under each product, on both archive and single pages.
 It also provides a new section under My Account, where the wishlist content is displayed.